 How to Spend Your Extra Marketing Budget

-1) Holiday Content to Cover You
+1) Holiday Content

 3) Sprint Projects

-There are lots of formats that can give you a good return for a decent cash investment: think live-action video (especially documentary style or product explainer videos), an interesting series of infographics, interactives, or more.
-(You might be inspired to create some 2017 year-in-review content in these formats, too.
+There are a lot of formats that can give you a good return for a decent cash investment; think live-action video (especially documentary style or product explainer videos), an interesting series of infographics, an interactive, etc. Again, you might be inspired to create some year-in-review content in these formats, too.